madebyollin/cse571-racecars/documents/Final Report.md

 We conducted indoor and outdoor testing of the final system and observed the following (qualitative) results:

-* Under ideal circumstances, the robot is capable of following indefinitely (until the battery runs out).
+* Under ideal circumstances (good lighting, no obsticles) the robot is capable of following indefinitely (until the battery runs out).
 * Indoors, the most common problem is getting stuck on obstacles (for example, chair legs).
 The robot's camera is oriented upwards to make detection easier, so proximate obstacles are difficult to handle visually.
 In simple spaces this is not a problem, since the path traversed by humans is typically obstacle free.
 * Outdoors, the most common problem was missed detections due to the lack of dynamic range in the camera (which yielded silhouette-like images with low prediction confidence).
 Tuning detection thresholds to allow less-probable matches improved this behavior, but potentially at the risk of following false-positive detections (e.g. reflections or human-like objects).
 * One interesting result: the robot detects human robots (e.g. the PR2) as people, with moderate confidence.